-A major political crisis that severely damages the reputation of our institution nant press (see press review in annex) of the stormy climate of your hearing at the EP (Commission's Integrity Policy, in particular the appointment of the Secretary-General of the Commission ... see the video), and of the 140 questions that COCOBU (link) has just sent to the Commission as part of the ongoing investigation in view of the vote of the plenary of the EP, planned for 18 April.
+A major political crisis that severely damages the reputation of our institution the Commission ... see the video), and of the 140 questions that COCOBU (link) has just sent to the Commission as part of the ongoing investigation in view of the vote of the plenary of the EP, planned for 18 April.